-How to Choose a Portable Generator
+How to Choose a Portable Generator for Commercial Use

 When you want to know how to choose a generator, you can start by learning more about the main factors to consider when selecting a portable generator.
 It’s easy to buy a portable generator, but you’ll want to have a set of criteria to judge the best portable generators.
 For example, if you want a quiet generator, you might want to gear your search toward portable silent generators.